Yaulendil/dsmsg/README.md

 ## Optional Message Sets

-Messages from Bloodborne and Demon's Souls are also available via compile options, with `bloodborne` and `demons`, respectively.
-To enable messages from both:
+Messages from Bloodborne and Demon's Souls are also available via compile options.
+To enable output from all available message groups:

 ```
-cargo install dsmsg --features "demons bloodborne"
+cargo install dsmsg --features "all-sets"
 ```

-Additionally, the messages from the Dark Souls series are now default Features, and can be disabled.
+Additionally, the messages from the Dark Souls series are implemented as default Features, and can be disabled.
 Thus, to install using messages (with line breaks) from **ONLY** Dark Souls III and Bloodborne, for example, use the following command:

 ```
 cargo install dsmsg --no-default-features --features "bloodborne ds3 newline"